exfalsoquodlibet/aws-setup-utils/setup-aws-cli.md

 # Set up AWS CLI to assume roles with MFA and interact with GDS AWS

-Here we go through how to set up `aws cli` to assume an AWS IAM Role that has permissions your AWS user account does not have (e.g., accessing `S3`).
+Here we go through how to set up `aws cli` to assume an AWS IAM Role that has permissions your AWS user account does not have (for instance, accessing `S3`).
 It assumes that MFA is also required.

-Assuming a role means that the AWS token service will give you **temporary credentials** to access the account with an assumed role.
+Assuming a role means that the AWS token service will give you **temporary credentials** to access the AWS account with an assumed role.

 ## GDS AWS Requirements

 1. Ensure you have a GDS AWS Account.
 This will give you access to GDS AWS.
 Follow these instructions if you have not already done so as part of your onboarding: https://docs.publishing.service.gov.uk/manual/get-started.html#8-get-aws-access.
 At the end, you will have created your AWS user account, and also received an `access key ID` and `secret access key`.

 2. Get STS Permission to AssumeRole with MFA for the role you want to assume.

-For instance, if you are a Data Scientist in CPTO, you may want to assume [`govuk-datascienceusers` AWS IAM Role][ds-role].
-You can ask on the `#data-engineering` Slack channel.
+    For instance, if you are a Data Scientist in CPTO, you may want to assume the [`govuk-datascienceusers` AWS IAM Role][ds-role].
+Ask on the `#data-engineering` Slack channel to get this permission.

 ## Set up AWS ALI